 Internal joinery and kitchen fittings

+Repair category 2

+Notes There are no safety marks on the door glazing as such it might not be safety glass.

+Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+Fireplaces have been removed/covered over.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

+Internal decorations

 Repair category 1

-Notes There is damage to the kitchen units.

-Chimney breasts and fireplaces

-Repair category 2

-Notes The fireplaces have been blocked off and the surrounds removed but they are not vented.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flues.

-Internal decorations Repair category 1 Notes The property is in reasonable decorative order.
+Notes The internal decoration will require to be upgraded dependant on individual taste.
 Textured coatings were noted to ceiling areas.
 On rare occasions, these materials can have an asbestos content.
 We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed and the material handled by a competent contractor only.
-It is understood that redecorative works are to be undertaken, prior to sale, in the lefthand bedroom by the vendor.